 1. Compare staking platforms and wallets

-For individuals to begin staking crypto, one of the easiest ways is to use the same exchange they purchased their assets with assuming it supports staking.
+For individuals to begin staking crypto, one of ways is to use the same exchange they purchased their assets with assuming it supports staking.
 They will be comfortable with the exchange’s design and likely already have performed due diligence on its features and other relevant criteria.

 Cryptocurrency staking platforms will offer good staking rewards, no commissions or fees and a wide selection of staking coins.
-For the purpose of this guide, we will be using Kraken as an example.
+For this guide, we will be using Kraken as an example.
 This is not intended to be a specific endorsement of Kraken, and it is important to look at an exchange’s unique features, fees, rewards rates and available coins before deciding which platform to use.